Skip to Content

 Nahwitti Recreation Site, our trusty camping stopover on the way to Cape Scott Provincial Park

 Cape Scott isn’t the only reason to visit this spectacular region of Vancouver Island.
-Extend your trip by a few days and explore other local trails and attractions, such as:
+Extend your trip by a few days and explore other local trails and attractions.

 Raft Cove beach